jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Snyk-AI-Generated-Code-Security-Report-2023.md

 asked respondents to self\-identify their roles, choosing all titles that applied.
 The highest percentage selected were developer management (42\.1%), developer (37\.6%), IT management (30\.9%), and security management (30\.7%), indicating that the panel included a significant portion of respondents from management.
 Respondents were spread broadly across various sectors.
-SaaSTechnology represented the largest pool of respondents (21%) and the only sector representing greater than 20% of responses.
+SaaS/Technology represented the largest pool of respondents (21%) and the only sector representing greater than 20% of responses.
-Only two other sectors, business services (17\.1%) and financial servicefintech (11\.2%) represented more than 10% of respondents.
+Only two other sectors, business services (17\.1%) and financial service/fintech (11\.2%) represented more than 10% of respondents.
 The survey panel was predominantly smaller companies, with 48\.6% of respondents working at companies of 500 employees or less and only 12\.8% working at companies of greater than 5,000 employees.
 Respondents also used a wide variety of coding tools.
 The largest percentage cited ChatGPT (70\.3%) with Amazon CodeWhisperer (47\.4%),  GitHub Copilot (43\.7%) Microsoft Visual Studio IntelliCode (35\.8%), and Tabnine (19\.9%) ranked afterwards.
 This was a multi\-select question and the high percentages across multiple responses indicates that respondents are likely using multiple AI coding tools in their jobs, potentially for different reasons or tasks.
 About this report